 - Preheat oven to 375 degrees F. Line a baking sheet with parchment.
 Place eggplants side by side, along with the head of garlic and roast in the oven for 1 hour.
 Let cool for about 10 minutes and then slice the eggplants in half.
 Scoop out the flesh and transfer to a blender or food processor, along with 2 cloves of roasted garlic, Italian parsley, tahini paste, lemon juice and a few liberal pinches of salt.
 Blend until smooth.
 Give it a taste and adjust the salt to taste.
 Garnish with a drizzle of olive oil and Italian parsley.

 - To make the Feta Green Goddess Dressing:

 - To a blender, add the mayonnaise, feta, basil leaves, Italian parsley, mint, garlic clove, lemon juice and olive oil; pulse until very smooth, scraping down the sides as needed.
 Garnish with a few basil leaves and a tablespoon of crumbled feta.

-(This post is sponsored by Pure Growth Organic.
-You can find these tasty and affordable chips at all sorts of places, including Amazon!
+(This post is sponsored by Amazon!
 Thanks for supporting the sponsors that keep A Cozy Kitchen cozy.)

 This is a sponsored conversation written by me on behalf of Pure Growth Organics.
 The opinions and text are all mine.